Statewide Database

 Style Guide

-Aaron compiled the website colors and components we had been using into a style guide to maintain future design consistency (thanks Aaron!).
+I compiled the website colors and components I had been using into a style guide to maintain future design consistency .

 Mobile prototype

-Finally, we adapted the latest prototype for mobile.
+Finally, I adapted the latest prototype for mobile.

 Homepage